5 (British TV channel): Programming

 On 7 September 2022, a two-part day-by-day documentary with Xand van Tulleken and Raksha Dave called The Great Smog of 1952 started with the second episode scheduled for the following night.
 With the death of Queen Elizabeth II, the concluding part was dumped from the schedule after the channel went into a rolling royal documentary mode for the rest of the night.
-Their schedules for the following days were then amended to take out a number of thriller films, the over-night casino slots and documentaries which may have featured members of the Royal Family, like a forthcoming episode of The Cotswolds and Beyond with Pam Ayres, replacing these programmes with a range of their travel documentaries.
+Their schedules for the following days were then amended to take out several thriller films, the over-night casino slots and documentaries which may have featured members of the Royal Family, like a forthcoming episode of The Cotswolds and Beyond with Pam Ayres, replacing these programmes with a range of their travel documentaries.
 The second part of The Great Smog of 1952 was rescheduled for 13 September 2022, with the documentary and a repeat of Paramount Pictures' award-winning romantic drama film, An Officer and a Gentleman, replacing a double bill of murder investigations.
-Dogs Behaving (Very) Badly, The Yorkshire Vet and the last episode of The Pyrenees with Michael Portillo were kept in the schedule as previously listed, going out in hourly slots between 7pm and 10pm.
+Dogs Behaving (Very) Badly, The Yorkshire Vet and the last episode of The Pyrenees with Michael Portillo were kept in the schedule as previously listed, going out in hourly slots between 7 pm and 10 pm.

-Even though the channel are known for their royal documentaries, on the day of the funeral Channel 5 decided to go with a counter-alternative schedule to all the royal coverage due to be shown on the BBC, ITV and Sky, with their regular Home and Away episode and Jeremy Vine dropped to make way for family friendly productions like The Emoji Movie, The Adventures of Paddington and Stuart Little.
+Even though the channel is known for its royal documentaries, on the day of the funeral of Queen Elizabeth II Channel 5 decided to go with a counter-alternative schedule to all the royal coverage due to being shown on the BBC, ITV and Sky, with their regular Home and Away episode and Jeremy Vine dropped to make way for family-friendly productions like The Emoji Movie, The Adventures of Paddington and Stuart Little.

 In November 2022, Channel 5 confirmed that one of their recent hits, Our Yorkshire Farm, would not be returning to the channel in its original form, with a three-part spin-off programme called Beyond The Yorkshire Farm: Reuben & Clive due to be launched on the channel on 6 December 2022.
 This series will show the father and son farming duo launching a digging business venture which sees them in the Cumbrian village of Langwathby digging out a series of ponds.

+Even though the channel have commissioned Country & Coast series about Dorset, Norfolk & Suffolk, and Somerset, as well as a couple of series of Isle of Wight: Jewel of the South, the network has mostly become associated with programmes about Yorkshire.
+Francis Taylor in the Radio Times has commentated that the station gets a programming obsession with certain topics, though the channel has moved away from ordering so many programmes about Yorkshire and bulking the schedule out with programmes about scams and air fryers instead, with the channel going on to schedule nine documentaries about the kitchen appliance in 124 days.